 If you get overwhelmed, forgetful, or scattered in your life, then you may be leaking energy.

 What is human energy?
-It is your own precious life force.
+It is your precious life force.

 Human energy is the strength and vitality required for day-to-day physical and mental activity.
-We might also think of it as our liveliness, spirit, vibrancy, and sparkle.
-It’s where you bring your focus to create and visualize.
+We might also think of our mojo as our liveliness, spirit, vibrancy, and sparkle.
+It’s the energy you bring to focus, create and visualize.
 It’s where you redirect your thoughts.
 And, it’s where you find gratitude.

 What is an energy leak?

 Have you ever been to a workshop or a retreat that was so inspiring, restoring, or empowering that your life radically changed?
 Then, over time, you began losing that enthusiasm and going back to default patterns?
-I’ve heard people describe returning from a wonderful vacation and within a week, feeling like “it never happened”.
+Or returning from a beautiful vacation and within a week, feeling like “it never happened.”

 An energy leak can cause you to feel tired and foggy.
-You might notice that you’re having memory gaps.
-It might be a worry that is running in the background of your mind that you keep trying to ignore.
+You might notice that you have memory gaps.
+It might be a worry running in the background of your mind that you keep trying to ignore.

-Let's look at just a few of the common energy leaks
+Let’s look at just a few of the typical energy leaks

-So how much downtime do you think you need to not be over-doing?
-It's probably a lot more than you'd imagine.
+How much downtime do you think you need to interrupt the overdoing habit?
+It’s probably a lot less than you’d imagine.

-Let's look at what the yoga tradition suggests.
-Yoga tells us that to be healthy and sane one needs to have at least four hours off a day, at least one full day off a week, at least one full weekend off a month, and at least three full weeks off a year.
-When I say “off”, I don’t just mean not being in the office but working from home.
-I mean unscheduled time, unless it is the agenda to connect with yourself, your loved ones, nature, and/or art.
+Let’s look at what the yoga tradition suggests.
+Yoga tells us that to be healthy and sane, one needs to have at least four hours off a day, at least one full day off a week, at least one entire weekend off a month, and at least three full weeks off a year.
+When I say “off,” I don’t just mean not being in the office or working from home.
+It means unscheduled time unless it is the plan to connect with yourself, your loved ones, nature, and art.

 - Dis-ease of the physical body

 The second energy leak is intimately related to the first.
-When we're overdoing, we tend to not eat well, not exercise, sleep less or have restless sleep, and overall stress our bodies.
+When we’re overdoing, we tend not to eat well, not exercise, sleepless or have a night of restless sleep, and overall stress our bodies.
 It’s at this point that we become vulnerable to getting sick.
 Several years ago, I visited an Ayurvedic physician.
-She told me how the conditions for disease were settling into my body and she introduced me to a whole new way of eating and repairing those conditions.
+She told me how the conditions for the disease were settling into my body, and she introduced me to a whole new way of eating and repairing those conditions.
 Making these changes has dramatically improved my consistency of energy and sense of wellbeing.

 - Excess emotional reactivity